Towards universal quantum computation through relativistic motion: Methods

-\section{Technical tools: quantum fields confined within moving cavities}
+\subsection{Technical tools: quantum fields confined within moving cavities}

+In this section we review the technical tools to describe relativistic quantum fields, following mainly \cite{relgates} unless stated otherwise.
 We consider that the length of the cavity is constant in the reference frame of an observer co-moving with the cavity.
 Using the covariance matrix formalism, we show how to use entanglement resonances to create a two-mode squeezing gate in the case the motion is either discrete or continuous.
 Finally, we show that the gates can also be produced in case a single cavity wall oscillates.